rsdoiel/antenna/socal_north_2023.40.md

 ## Beyond Bruin Walk: Removal of McCarthy as House speaker reveals congressional dysfunction

-date: 2023-10-10, from: The Daily Bruin (UCLA Student Newspaper)
+date: 2023-10-10, from: The Daily Bruild (UCLA Student Newspaper)

 <em>This post was updated Oct.
 10 at 9:39 p.m.&#160;</em>
 On Oct.
 3, California Rep. Kevin McCarthy became the first speaker of the House in the history of the United States to be removed by a congressional vote.